Brought to you by:

 Omega-3 fatty acids 3, 6, and 9 also contribute to multiple biological roles, such as influencing inflammation, reducing oxidative stress, and presenting neuroprotection and cardiovascular protection.
 There are 100 billion neurons that make up your brain consisting of 60% PUFAs, and every cell in the human body has a cell membrane made of PUFAs.
 We are made entirely out of cells and cellular performance is key to maintaining optimal health.

 Quality fish oil supplements have an excellent ratio of omega-3 EPA and DHA and come without the harmful toxins such as mercury found in fish.
-A study in the UK shows taking fish oil supplements lowers the risk of cardiovascular and all diseases across 427,000 participants.3 In “The Heart and Soul” study5 also shows that whole blood EPA and DHA levels are associated with all causes of mortality and a slower rate of telomere shortening over a 5-year period.
+A study in the UK shows taking fish oil supplements lowers the risk of cardiovascular and all diseases across 427,000 participants.3 “The Heart and Soul” study5 also shows that lower whole blood EPA and DHA levels are associated with all causes of mortality and an accelerated rate of telomere shortening over a 5-year period.
 Accelerated Telomere shortening is associated with a shorter lifespan.

 Clinical Significance of measuring omega-3 & 6 fatty acids in the blood.

 - Monitoring of omega fatty acids in the blood provides a baseline and monitoring of individuals known to have a cardiovascular disease to determine prescription compliance

 - Monitor individuals who are taking omega fatty acid supplement therapy to manage the effectiveness of treatment.